GerHobbelt/owemdjee/README.md

 - [SQLiteHistograms](../SQLiteHistograms): an SQLite extension library for creating histogram tables, tables of ratio between histograms and interpolation tables of scatter point tables.
 - [sqlite-fts5-snowball](../sqlite-fts5-snowball): a simple extension for use with FTS5 within SQLite.
 It allows FTS5 to use Martin Porter's Snowball stemmers (libstemmer), which are available in several languages.
 Check http://snowballstem.org/ for more information about them.
 - [sqlite_wrapper](../sqlite_wrapper): an easy-to-use, lightweight and concurrency-friendly SQLite wrapper written in C++17.
-- [velocypack](../velocypack): a fast and compact format for serialization and storage.
-These days, JSON (JavaScript Object Notation, see ECMA-404) is used in many cases where data has to be exchanged.
-Lots of protocols between different services use it, databases store JSON (document stores naturally, but others increasingly as well).
-It is popular, because it is simple, human-readable, and yet surprisingly versatile, despite its limitations.
-At the same time there is a plethora of alternatives ranging from XML over Universal Binary JSON, MongoDB's BSON, MessagePack, BJSON (binary JSON), Apache Thrift till Google's protocol buffers and ArangoDB's shaped JSON.
-When looking into this, we were surprised to find that none of these formats manages to combine compactness, platform independence, fast access to sub-objects and rapid conversion from and to JSON.
 - [libdeflate](../libdeflate): heavily optimized library for DEFLATE/zlib/gzip compression and decompression.
 - [libCRCpp](../libCRCpp): easy to use and fast C++ CRC library.
-- [libsptag](../libsptag): a library for fast approximate nearest neighbor search.
-SPTAG (Space Partition Tree And Graph) is a library for large scale vector approximate nearest neighbor search scenario released by [Microsoft Research (MSR)](https://www.msra.cn/) and [Microsoft Bing](http://bing.com).
-- [UIforETW](../UIforETW): Bruce Dawson's user interface for recording ETW (Event Tracing for Windows) traces, which allow amazingly deep investigations of performance problems on Windows.
 - [ms_cpp_client_telemetry](../ms_cpp_client_telemetry): 1DS C/C++ SDK enables cross-platform telemetry collection from various Microsoft products.
 It enables data / telemetry upload to Collector++.
 1DS (One Data Strategy), also known as One Observability, is a cross-org initiative with five teams across the company coming together to unify multiple telemetry efforts at Microsoft.
 Collector++ is the externally-facing destination end-point where telemetry data is uploaded to that subsequently routes the data to Microsoft internal data pipeline.
-- [krabsETW](../krabsETW): a C++ library that simplifies interacting with ETW.
-It allows for any number of traces and providers to be enabled and for client code to register for event notifications from these traces.
-- [tracelogging-for-ETW](../tracelogging-for-ETW): C++ Wrapper for Windows ETW TraceLogging
 - [typesense](../typesense): a fast, typo-tolerant search engine for building delightful search experiences.
 Open Source alternative to Algolia and an Easier-to-Use alternative to ElasticSearch. ⚡🔍✨ Fast, typo tolerant, in-memory fuzzy Search Engine for building delightful search experiences.
 - [dtoa-benchmark](../dtoa-benchmark): This benchmark evaluates the performance of conversion from double precision IEEE-754 floating point (double) to ASCII string.
 - [Extensible-Storage-Engine](../Extensible-Storage-Engine): ESE is an embedded / ISAM-based database engine, that provides rudimentary table and indexed access.
 However the library provides many other strongly layered and and thus reusable sub-facilities as well: A Synchronization / Locking library, a Data-structures / STL-like library, an OS-abstraction layer, and a Cache Manager, as well as the full-blown database engine itself.